tariusagi/ulcd/README.md

 OPTION:
 -B      Turn backlight on.
 -b      Turn backlight off.
--d      Run a demo (if supported).
-This ignore all other options.
+-d op   Run a demo with option op (default "all") and ignore all other options.
 -h      Display this help and exit.
 -i      Initialize/reset LCD (effectively clear the screen).
 -p      Print LCD parameters.
+-s      Use software generated clock (default is using hardware).
--t      LCD type.
-Supported type are hd44780, st7920.
-This is required.
+-t      LCD type (required).
+Supported type are hd44780, hd44780opi, st7920.
 -x      Clear the LCD screen.
 -r      Restore GPIO settings (default is not).
 -l n    Move text cursor to line n (start from 1, default 1).